novoalab/modPhred/docs/usage.rst

 * If you don't see any of the above, your Fast5 files are not basecalled at all.

-Check test directory for information how to generate basecalled Fast5 files.

 .. code-block:: bash

    > h5ls -r project/sample/workspace/batch_0.fast5 | less